Do you suffer from mouth sores, swellings or lesions?

 - Leukoplakia is found on your inner cheek, gums or tongue and is a thick white patch.
 It is often associated with smoking or smokeless tobacco use.
 Other causes include ill fitting dentures, broken teeth and constantly chewing on your cheek.
 Treatment: the cause of the disturbance should be removed.
 Smokers are encouraged to stop smoking, and people with ill fitting dentures should have them replaced.
 Dr Linc will monitor the area and your lesion at three to six month intervals, depending on its type, location and size.

 - Candidiasis is a fungal infection caused by yeast ‘candida albicans’.
 It appears as a creamy, yellow-white patch, and tissues under the patches are red and may be painful.
 It is known as Oral Thrush, most commonly found in people who wear dentures, those with a debilitating disease, or those whose immune system is not functioning properly.
 It is also common in newborns and people who have a Dry Mouth.
 Treatment: control the conditions that cause the outbreak.
 Good oral hygiene is essential.
 Denture care is important – a regular cleaning routine is imperative and removing your dentures at night can help.
 Dr Linc may recommend an anti-fungal medication.

-Dr Linc and Dr Michelle are available at Harris Dental Boutique Bargara dental practice near Bundaberg, Monday to Saturday at Shop 2/16 See Street Bargara Q 4670.
+Dr Linc is available at Harris Dental Boutique Bargara dental practice near Bundaberg, Monday to Friday at Shop 2/16 See Street Bargara Q 4670.